anpabeltj/taskflow/README.md

 | 💾 Data Persistence  | Stores tasks in local storage for continuity between sessions. |
 | 🔄 Drag & Drop       | Rearrange tasks effortlessly by dragging them to reprioritize. |
 | ⏰ Notifications     | Set reminders for your tasks so nothing gets overlooked.       |

-## Example 💻

-Below is a basic HTML/JavaScript snippet illustrating how TaskFlow might work: